n-r-w/reqcache/Readme.md

 NewObject takes a pointer to object from the pre-allocated memory.
 If no pre-allocated memory is available (because too many objects have already been taken from the cache), a new object is created.
-In case of an object pool overflow, the logger will be called once.
+In case of an object pool overflow, the logger will be called.

 ```go
 newObj := cache.NewObject(ctx)